 Proper string-to-nock engagement is critical for consistent, accurate shooting results and for the proper long-term functioning of your crossbow.
 When bow assemblies were wider, the string angle was wide enough that the string serving would stay in contact with the center of the nock’s string channel as the arrow travelled down the flight rail.
 However, as bow assemblies have narrowed, the shapes of moon and capture nocks are no longer ideal.
 In fact, using one of these classic nock types in a modern, narrow, high-performance crossbow can lead to serious problems.
 In some cases, the bowstring can shoot under or over the nock, resulting in a simulated dry-fire event (even if your crossbow has a Dry Fire Inhibitor mechanism), or the nock can prematurely wear the center serving of the bowstring, eventually causing the serving to fail and requiring you to have the string replaced.

 The Alpha-Nock’s shape was designed specifically to overcome these obstacles presented by moon and capture nocks.
 Its deep string channel increases string-to-nock engagement and holds the bowstring in place during the shot which prevents the string from shooting under or over the nock.
 It also has a large, smooth radius base that improves string-to-nock engagement and allows the string to contour around the sides of the nock without pinching or causing premature wear to the string’s center serving.
-Additionally, the unique shape allows for the string to be caught by the elongated “ears” and directed into the bowstring channel, even if the nock is loaded without being properly indexed to the cock vane.
-Moon and capture nocks do not have this design and cannot boast this feature.
 The greatest advantage of the new Alpha-Nock design is that it yields consistent arrow launch and straighter nock travel which ultimately translates into greater down-range accuracy.